aws-samples/dr-with-eks-efs/README.md

 ### Step 12 - Deploy application in the EKS cluster of the primary region :

-Make sure you are in primary cluster kubectl context by using `kubectl config use-context ...` or `kubectx`.
+Make sure you are in primary cluster kubectl context by using `kubectl config use-context <context-name>` or `kubectx <context-name>`.

 Below command will create a Deployment `efs-app` and a Persistent Volume Claim (PVC) `efs-app-claim` that leverages the Storage Class we created in the previous step.
 It also exposes the Deployment through an external load balancer, which is an AWS Elastic Load Balancer (ELB) in this case.